Red-Hat-Partner-CertOps/ktctl/README.md

 - RHEL Version: Prints the Red Hat Enterprise Linux version extracted from the installed-rpms file.

+- Processor name: Prints the Processor Model name from the sosreport.

 - Error, Warning, Debug, Tech Preview: Prints specific messages based on the chosen log level.

 ## Output